 Create a Local Admin Account

 Out of the box, Episerver uses the Multiplexing Provider to deal with membership and logging in.
 The multiplexing provider will attempt to log you into the CMS using Windows Authentication first.
 If that fails, it will fall back to SQL to try and log you in.
 The SQL provider is based on the standard.NET membership provider.
 This membership provider uses SQL to store data.
 To help you figure out what usernames exist within an Episerver database, you can look within a table called

 To log into Episerver with the multiplexing provider enabled, you can try to use the account you log into Windows with.
-This account will need local Admin privileges, so depending on how your IT department has set-up your account, using your Windows username and password to log into the CMS may or may not work.
-If your account doesn't work, if you can create a local user account on your computer that has local administrators group permissions.
+This account will need local administrator privileges to log in successfully.
+Depending on how your IT department has set up your account, using your Windows username and password to log into the CMS may or may not work.
+If your account doesn't work, you can try to create a local user account on your computer that has local administrators group permissions.
 This should allow you to log into Episerver.

 My Episerver Website Uses A SQL Membership Provider